 In addition to the course builder and login management systems, both Teachable and Thinkific offer a site/sales page builder, shopping cart for taking orders, and the ability to add-on an affiliate module.

-Let's go through the main areas where they differ now because the point is to help you get to where you can figure out which one will be the best choice for you.
+Let's go through the main areas where they differ now because the point is to help you get to where you can figure out which one will be the best platform for you.
 You don't want to have to switch platforms later on, confusing your students and creating more work for yourself.
-Make a smart decision up front.
+Make a smart decision upfront.

 Keep in mind that I recommend both Thinkific and Teachable as they're both excellent online course platforms.
-You're here because you know you can only pick one, so let's get to the breakdown of features where they differ.
+You're here because you know you can only pick one, so let's get to the main differences.
 Ultimately, you will choose, but I'll go into detail about how each one stacks up.